-Best Places To Visit In Kanpur, India
+Best Places to Visit in Kanpur, India

 Kanpur today is the most populous and the largest city in the Indian state of Uttar Pradesh.
-If Lucknow, the state's capital historically is known as the "city of Nawabs", then Kanpur in the modern context is well known as the city of IIT (Indian Institute of Technology).
+Lucknow, the state's capital historically is known as the "city of Nawabs", then Kanpur in the modern context is well known as the city of IIT (Indian Institute of Technology).

-There is an interesting story as far as the coining the name of city goes.
+There is an interesting story as far as the coining the name of the city goes.
 Basically, there are two schools of thought from which the name of the city comes from.
 One school of thought goes to suggest that the name was inferred from Kahaniyapur, the town of Lord Krishna.
 Kahaniyapur, which slowly got truncated into Kanhapur, and then Kanpur.
 Whereas, the other version associates with Karna, the greatest warrior of Mahabharat.

 Recently Kanpur was also given the status as a Counter Magnet, which basically means that it is a counter magnet to Delhi metropolitan area, the government of India does this so as to decrease the ever increasing migration in Delhi.
 The status of counter magnets is only given to cities which are more than 250 Km from Delhi and which have shown potential growth in the near past.